Nod for Aadhaar Card linking with Voter ID: All you need to know

 New Delhi, Jan 25: The government is mulling to link the Aadhaar number with Voter ID of new applicants and existing voters to check multiple entries in electoral rolls.

-The Commission recently proposed that provisions of the Representation of the People Act be amended to allow EC seek Aadhaar numbers of those applying to be voters and those who are already part of the electoral rolls.
+The Commission recently proposed that provisions of the Representation of the People Act be amended to allow EC to seek Aadhaar numbers of those applying to be voters and those who are already part of the electoral rolls.

 Sources said the ministry would soon move the Union Cabinet to bring a bill to amend the electoral law.
 "Action is being taken," a senior ministry functionary told PTI.